-Bromelain is a mixture of enzymes that digest protein (proteolytic) that are found in pineapples ( Ananas comosus).
+Bromelain is a mixture of enzymes found in pineapples ( Ananas comosus ) that digest protein (proteolytic).
 Pineapple has been used for centuries in Central and South America to treat indigestion and reduce inflammation.
 Bromelain, which is derived from the stem and juice of the pineapple, was first isolated from the pineapple plant in the late 1800s.
 The German Commission E approved bromelain to treat swelling and inflammation after surgery, particularly sinus surgery.

-Studies show mixed results, but one study suggested that a combination of bromelain, rutosid, and trypsin worked as well as nonsteroidal anti-inflammatory drugs, which are commonly used pain relievers, for reducing knee pain from osteoarthritis.
+Studies show mixed results.
+One study suggested that a combination of bromelain, rutosid and trypsin worked as well for reducing knee pain from osteoarthritis as nonsteroidal anti-inflammatory drugs (NSAIDs), which are commonly used pain relievers.
 NSAIDs include ibuprofen (Advil or Motrin), naproxen (Aleve), and diclofenac (Voltaren), among others.

-Some early studies suggest that bromelain may also help reduce pain in people with rheumatoid arthritis, but the results are not certain.
+Early studies suggest that bromelain may also help reduce pain in people with rheumatoid arthritis.
+More research is needed.Infection

-Because supplements may have side effects or interact with medications, you should take them only under the supervision of a knowledgeable health care provider.
-Bromelain is generally recommended for no longer than 8 - 10 days in a row.
+Supplements may have side effects or interact with medications.
+You should take them only under the supervision of a knowledgeable health care provider.
+Bromelain is generally recommended for no longer than 8 to 10 consecutive days.

-Side effects from bromelain are generally mild and include nausea, vomiting, diarrhea, and excessive menstrual bleeding.
+Side effects from bromelain are generally mild and include:

 Pregnant women and people with bleeding disorders, high blood pressure, and liver or kidney disease should not take bromelain.